ministryofjustice/moj-frontend/docs/components/alert.md

 The alert has no minimum or maximum height - it resizes to the contents.
 It should not be used to display a lot of content, though.

-The alert width is not set, but full page width is recommended.
+The alert will take the width of the container.
 It will automatically adjust for readability.

 ### How often to use it

-When considering an alert in a specific case, think about the maximum number of alerts or banners a user might view in a journey and on a page.
+When considering an alert in a specific case, think about the maximum number of alerts or banners a user might view in a journey or on a page.

-If a lot of information and warning alerts are emerging in a service (for example, on every page) it might be a sign of another problem.
+If a lot of information and warning alerts are emerging in a service (for example, on every page) it might be a sign of a wider problem.
 This could be fixed through service design.

 #### Stacking alerts

 It's OK to present more than 1 alert on a single page.
 The alerts will stack.
-Here are some useful things to consider for showing multiple alerts:
+When developing your alert strategy, consider:

 - separating alerts which have no further tasks for a user, so that they can be easily dismissed
-- combining warning states to reduce the number of banners
+- combining instances of the warning, error and information states to reduce the number of alerts
-- using the [MoJ Design System interruption card component](https://design-patterns.service.justice.gov.uk/components/interruption-card/) for a journey

 ### Where to add it

 An alert can be displayed globally or in context, depending on the type of message.

-A global alert is shown on all pages (or any page) and is about the service as a whole, for example a downtime message.
+A global alert is shown on all pages (or any page) and is about the service as a whole, for example service downtime.
 It can also be displayed on a home page to draw the user’s attention to new issues.
 A contextual alert is shown in a particular section, and is about a task or part of that section.

-Display the alert at the top of the page above the main heading and below the back link (if there is one).
-Place it under the relevant heading.
+Place alerts about a whole service or page at the top of the page above the main heading and below the back link (if there is one).
+An alert can also be positioned under a relevant heading, but should not be added to body copy.

 ### Alert colours and icons